-

 - you are still waiting for a decision for (pre-)settled status and satisfy other criteria - see this FAQ

-In these cases, you can continue to use your national ID card to enter the UK until at least 31 December 2025, and forever if it is a biometric national ID card.
+In these cases, you can continue to use your national ID card to enter the UK indefinitely if it is a biometric National ID card.
+Currently, non-biometric National ID cards can be used to enter the UK but this could change in the future.

-You should ensure that your ID card is linked to your EUSS status, in order to travel with it - you can do this here: https://www.gov.uk/update-uk-visas-immigration-account-details.
+You should ensure that your ID card is linked to your EUSS status, in order to travel with it - you can do this here: https://www.gov.uk/evisa/update-ukvi-account.
 See this FAQ and this FAQ for more details, including what happens if you try to update the status but the update has not yet taken effect.

 See also this statement, and a series of FAQs, by the European Commission: https://ec.europa.eu/info/publications/travel-documents-required-eu-citizens-when-travelling-uk-1-october-2021_en